-After the success of adapting Frankenstein and Dracula, Hammer Studios turned to another legendary monster: the mummy.
-Their first film, The Mummy, was released in 1959 and featured Christopher Lee as the monster.
-It was a major success for the studio, even surpassing the box office of Horror of Dracula.
+After successfully adapting Frankenstein and Dracula, Hammer Studios turned to another legendary monster: the mummy.
+Their first film, The Mummy, was released in 1959 and featured Christopher Lee as the title character.
+It was another major success for the studio, even surpassing the box office of Horror of Dracula.

 The Curse of the Mummy’s Tomb hoped to build on the success and featured a new mummy with a terrible secret.

 The script is credited to Henry Younger, a pseudonym for… Michael Carreras, the director!
-He also wrote Prehistoric Women under the same name and The Lost Continent under another pseudonym, "Michael Nash".
+He also wrote Prehistoric Women under the same name and The Lost Continent under another pseudonym, "Michael Nash."
 Carreras was the son of James Carreras, who ran Hammer studio.
-Michael directed and wrote several features for the studio, including One Million Years B.C. – a major success for Hammer.
+Michael directed and wrote several features for the studio, including One Million Years B.C. – another hit for Hammer.

 2. There used to be a giant mummy.

-The original script called for a gigantic mummy that would have been 20 feet tall and went wild in the streets of Cairo.
+The original script called for a gigantic mummy.
+The 20-foot monster would have gone wild in the streets of Cairo.
 Financial constraints killed the idea though.
-After all, the budget was only 103 thousand pounds, and the film was shot in less than thirty days.
-However, the movie's poster shows an image of what the giant mummy could have looked like.
+After all, the budget was only 103 thousand pounds, and they only had 30 days to film.
+However, if you want to see what could have been, the movie's poster shows an image of the giant mummy.